-Automatic Transmissions and Transaxle Lab - 2 Credits
+Automatic Transmissions and Transaxle Lab - 2 Credits Prerequisite: A grade of "C" or higher in AT 100

 This course is designed to provide the knowledge and skills through demonstrations and lab assignments to diagnose, disassemble, inspect, measure, and reassemble an automatic transmission, using special tools, repair manuals, and professional work habits.
 Students will also develop skills in using and caring for hand and power tools, fastening devices, and precision measuring instruments required to maintain and service an automatic transmission.
 Students are also expected to know and practice all rules of safety.